• A Sunbird’s Guide to Canada: Key Financial Tips for US Citizens

 in

-Crossborder tax filing is an annual challenge, which is why I attended yesterday’s How to Survive Tax Day as an American Abroad 2025 webinar by the Democrats Abroad Taxation Task Force.
-It was packed with valuable information, and if you’re navigating the US expat filing tax maze, I highly recommend checking it out.
+US expat tax filing is an annual challenge, which is why I attended yesterday’s How to Survive Tax Day as an American Abroad 2025 webinar by the Democrats Abroad Taxation Task Force.
+It was packed with valuable information, and if you’re navigating the US expat tax filing maze, I highly recommend checking it out.

 Here are a few things that stood out for me: